muppin/mastering-DevOps/Kubernetes/Explanation.md

 ### HPA

 - ![image](https://github.com/muppin/mastering-DevOps/assets/121821200/5f149bb0-af95-472e-a025-5629abf088aa)
+- cAdvisor collects the metrics from the pod every 1os and feeds it to Kubelet.
+- metrics server aggregates the metrics and expose it to API server.
+- HPA queries every 15s to check the usage as mentioned in the config file, if the usage exceeds it adds a new replica. if the usage falls below, deletes the replica.

 - increases/decreases the no of replicas when there is spike/no spike in memory, cpu or some other metrics.
 - ![image](https://github.com/muppin/mastering-DevOps/assets/121821200/8eef8241-429f-4805-99cd-5db4e56e8601)